- Dora the Explorer (3)

 Encourage your kids to get dirty with this no-sew garden apron.
 The three pockets hold tools or seeds and the waist is adjustable.

-Wow wow!
-Watch Wubbzy every day on Nick Jr.
+Watch all your favorite shows every day on Nick Jr

 Cut an 18-inch-wide by 11-inch-high rectangle from the green fabric.
 To create the pocket flap, have kids fold up the bottom edge 5 inches.
 They can crease along the fold with their finger.
 Pin or tape in place.